offbynull/palignprims/README.md

 PAlignPrims comes ready to use with several preconfigured aligners.
 To learn more about ...

  * preconfigured aligners, see [Choosing a Preconfigured Aligner](#choosing-a-preconfigured-aligner).
- * applying alignments to other domains (e.g., non-character sequences), see [Customizing Sequences and Scorers](#customizing-sequences-and-scorers).
+ * applying alignments to other domains, see [Customizing Sequences and Scorers](#customizing-sequences-and-scorers).
  * squeezing the best possible performance, see [Performance and Efficiency](#performance-and-efficiency).

 ### Choosing a Preconfigured Aligner